RomainOr/RomainOr.github.io/content/_index.md

       title: Courses
       subtitle: '
-        Feel free to click on any of the tables to see the teaching materials created for my courses or the main objectives of the provided courses.
+        Feel free to click on any of the tables to see the teaching materials created for my courses

+        or the main objectives of the provided courses.

+        Courses for which I am or have been responsible appear on orange.
       '
       filters:
         folders: